 By far, one of the most common behavior problems that dog trainers are asked to address is leash-reactivity.
-The normally calm, enjoyable dog that turns into a quivering, snarling, white-hot ball of canine terror at the mere sight of another dog on a walk.
-Owners of these dogs become members of the Midnight Walking Club, changing their walking schedules to avoid other dogs.
+The normally calm, enjoyable dog that turns into a quivering, snarling, white-hot ball of canine terror at the mere sight of another dog, cyclist, jogger, walker, etc. ("triggers") on a walk.
+Owners of these dogs become members of the Midnight Walking Club, changing their walking schedules to avoid encountering the things that trigger their dog's embarassing - and sometimes dangerous - behavior.

 Leash-reactive behavior does not discriminate by breed or background.
 This behavior appears in dogs purebred and mixed who were acquired as puppies from breeders and adopted from rescues.